 There are actually various systems or types of “ethics” or of ethical behavior.
 Most surprisingly, their opposites also exist, in “counter-ethics” (not sufficiently studied by neurology, psychology, philosophy, or theology thus far)!

-• There are the ethics of structured society, with emphasis on loyalty and obedience to the leader, courage to do what is asked of you, trustworthiness, discipline, and the value of “honor” – and the reverse in betrayal requiring punishment, shame and “shunning” exclusion, or need for “satisfaction” – all still prevailing in military and other large organizations, also, very importantly, in business enterprises.
-Most people want to belong to a structured group, feel "at home" there.
+• There are the ethics of structured society, with emphasis on loyalty and obedience to the leader, courage to do what is asked of you, trustworthiness, discipline, and the value of “honor” – and the reverse in betrayal requiring punishment, shame and “shunning” exclusion, or need for “satisfaction” – all of these prevailing in military and other large organizations, also, very importantly, in business enterprises.
+Most people want to belong to a structured group, to feel "at home" there.

-• There are the ethics of rational societies with “civic or human rights” – and of “the business world” – since the time of the Romans strictly founded on ever more and changing written “laws” – with the opposite in searching for “loopholes” and in cheating.
+• There are the ethics of rational societies with “civic or human rights” – and of “the business world” – since the time of the Romans strictly founded on ever more, and changing, written “laws” – with the opposite in searching for “loopholes” and in cheating.

 • Finally, there is the minor form of ethics in helpful speech (called courtesy), as in saying “please”, “thank-you”, or “excuse me” – which, in its offensive opposite, can be quite damaging.
 “Humor” may be seen as being on the border of “ethics” – with its inversion in “ridiculing” somebody.